Andre-Fonteles/UbiOrb/README.md

 http://ubiorb.com.local
 ```

-PS: To test the creation of a News Website, login on http://ubiorb.com.local, access the option to create a Newspaper and use ___mywebsite___ as domain.
+PS: To test the creation of a News Website, login on http://ubiorb.com.local, access the option to create a Newspaper and use _mywebsite_ as domain.

 **Contributing**

-We support and encourage contributions.
+We do support and encourage contributions.
 Anyone interested in participating in this UbiOrb project is more than welcome.